Sand Springs Fire Chief Justin Hall retiring at end of month

 For the second time in less than a year, the city of Sand Springs is looking to hire a new fire chief, having announced the retirement of Chief Justin Hall on Thursday afternoon.

-Hall, who will retire from the Sand Springs Fire Department at the end of August, has accepted a job in the private sector, according to the city.
+Hall, who will retire from the Sand Springs Fire Department at the end of August, said he has accepted a job in the private sector, but he declined to be specific.

-“Chief Hall will be missed, and I wish to extend my gratitude to him for the excellent work he has performed,” City Manager Mike Carter said.
+Leaving “is bittersweet,” he said Thursday afternoon.
+“I’ve had a long tenure in the fire service, but through that time, I’m thankful that I’m able to have a retirement through the firefighters pension system.”

+Hall said the decision to leave wasn’t easy, “but after much thought and prayer, it was one that I decided I needed to pursue.”

 Deputy Fire Chief Jeremy Wade will serve as the interim fire chief, Carter said, adding that the city most likely will search both internally and externally for a permanent fire chief.